The Good and Bad of Credit Karma in 2022 2022 Credit Karma Review: Is It Accurate? Really Free?

 Credit Karma Tax

-Finally, while it doesn’t have anything to do with checking your credit, I did want to mention Credit Karma Tax.
+Finally, I did want to mention Credit Karma Tax.
 This was a platform that allowed customers to prep and file their federal and state income tax returns for free.
 I actually tried this out for my 2017 taxes.
 However, Credit Karma Tax no longer exists — at least not under that moniker.

 As part of Intuit’s acquisition of Credit Karma, the company was required to sell its tax prep platform.
 The buyer happened to be Block Inc., who renamed the offering Cash App Taxes.
 Luckily, the platform is still free to use, but is accessed via Cash App.
 So, while it may not be Credit Karma related anymore, you can still find the service they started over there.